Can You Contribute to a 401(k) and an IRA?

 ✅ B) You can have both a 401(k) at work and a traditional or Roth IRA.

-C) You don’t need an LLC to use retirement options tied to side income; plans like a Solo 401(k) or SEP IRA are based on self-employment income, not your business structure.
+• C) You don’t need an LLC; plans like a Solo 401(k) or SEP IRA are based on self-employment income, not your business structure.

-D) Having a 401(k) never bans you from using an IRA—it only changes whether the IRA is deductible or Roth-eligible at your income level.
+• D) Having a 401(k) never bans an IRA—it only affects whether the IRA is deductible or Roth-eligible.

-If you have a job and a side gig, you often have more retirement “buckets” available, not fewer.
-The smart move is deciding which ones to use so every dollar of income—primary and Plan B—is actually building your future, not just sitting in a checking account.
+A job plus a side gig often means more retirement buckets, not fewer.
+The smart move is deciding which ones to use so every dollar is building your future.